NovikovaOlga/BlackStarWearShop/README.md

 ## How to use

 The application uses various animations of objects: </br>
- &ensp animated application launch button </br>
+ * animated application launch button </br>
- &ensp animated login to the application (an assistant that demonstrates different emotions depending on the user's actions) </br>
+ * animated login to the application (an assistant that demonstrates different emotions depending on the user's actions) </br>
   animation of choosing the size of things </br>
   animation of adding and removing products to the cart </br>
   animation of adding and removing things to the wish list </br>